Our Clinicians & Staff

 Our clinicians have an average of 15 years of experience in their fields of specialty, and we actively engage in the most recent developments in our fields, by attending and presenting at national professional conferences and by our ongoing discussion and application of peer-reviewed research.
 While our work is research-based, we are client-centered, using the learner in front of us to drive decisions about which best practice strategies will be most effective – and generating new strategies for unique situations.

-Amy L. Luckey, MA
+Amy Luckey, MA, ET/P

 Viola Jordan, MS, ET/P